Holy Orders

 The Sacrament of Ordination

-The central action of ordination is the laying on of hands accompanied by prayers of the bishop.
-The bishop places his hands (or stretches them) over the head of the candidate, invoking the Holy Spirit to impart the grace necessary for the ministry.
-This gesture echoes the practice of the Apostles themselves, who ordained their successors through the laying on of hands.
+- The central action of ordination is the laying on of hands by the bishop, invoking the Holy Spirit to impart the grace necessary for ministry.

-The prayers acknowledge that the candidate is human, weak, and prone to sin, but that God's grace is sufficient to sustain him in his ministry.
-The priest being ordained prays: "I am unworthy, but by Your grace, I am made worthy to serve."
+- The priest being ordained prays: "I am unworthy, but by Your grace, I am made worthy to serve."

-Through ordination, the priest receives sacramental authority: the power to celebrate the Eucharist, hear confessions, and administer sacraments.
-This authority does not come from education, charisma, or popular vote, but from apostolic succession.
-Even a priest who is personally unworthy can validly administer the sacraments.
-God's grace operates independently of human unworthiness.
+- Through ordination, the priest receives sacramental authority: the power to celebrate the Eucharist, hear confessions, and administer sacraments.

 Called to the Priesthood